OleksandrOstroukhov/Just-Loading/README.md

 ## Future Improvements

-- Adding support for PostgreSQL and other databases.
+- Adding support for more databases and data sources.
-- Expanding the JavaScript user interface for more flexible management of the loading process.
+- Expanding the user interface and adding a web-based dashboard.
-- Optimizing performance for data processing.
+- Implementing more sophisticated error handling and recovery mechanisms.
+- Enhancing the data processing algorithms for better performance.

 ## Contributing